jaystack/functionly-doc/wut.md

 ## Concept

 What happens exactly?
 Look at the snippet above.
 We made a *Login service*.
 The first and most important aspect, that with [functionly](https://www.npmjs.com/package/functionly) we do not implement working code, we are just doing **metaprogramming**.
-Every service is a meta description, from that [functionly](https://www.npmjs.com/package/functionly) is able to build a working code in several environment.
+Every service is a meta description, from that [functionly](https://www.npmjs.com/package/functionly) is able to build a working code in several environments.
 For example in an [express](https://www.npmjs.com/package/express) application that will look like to similar this:

 ```js
 express().post('/login', async ({ body: { username, password } }, res) => {